RebeccaBarbera/LAB2_project_group_13/README.md

 ---

 #### Comparative Amino Acid Composition
-Amino acid composition of Signal Peptides (SPs) were compared against the background distribution of amino acids in SwissProt (data from [Expasy](https://web.expasy.org/docs/relnotes/relstat.html)).
+Amino acid composition of Signal Peptides (SPs) was compared against the background distribution of amino acids in SwissProt (data from [Expasy](https://web.expasy.org/docs/relnotes/relstat.html)).
-Extraction of all SP sequences, calculation of their amino acid frequencies, and plotting them against the SwissProt distribution were performed.
+Extraction of all SP sequences, calculation of their amino acid frequencies, and plotting against the SwissProt distribution were performed.

 ---